-- THIL has a limited operating history in China, which makes it difficult to predict its business, financial performance and prospects, and THIL may not be able to maintain its historical growth rates in future periods. - THIL may not be able to successfully execute its strategies, sustain its growth or manage the increasing complexity of its business. - Economic conditions have adversely affected, and may continue to adversely affect, consumer discretionary spending, which could negatively impact THIL's business, financial condition and results of operations.
+- THIL has a limited operating history in China, which makes it difficult to predict its business, financial performance and prospects, and THIL may not be able to maintain its historical growth rates in future periods. - THIL may not be able to successfully execute its strategies, sustain its growth or manage the increasing complexity of its business. - Economic conditions have adversely affected, and may continue to adversely affect, consumer discretionary spending, which could negatively impact THIL's business, financial condition and results of operations. - Uncertainties relating to the growth of China's coffee industry and food and beverage sector could adversely affect THIL's results of operations and business prospects.

-- Uncertainties relating to the growth of China's coffee industry and food and beverage sector could adversely affect THIL's results of operations and business prospects. - Food safety concerns and concerns about the health risk of THIL's products may have an adverse effect on its business. - The COVID-19 pandemic has adversely affected and may from time to time adversely affect THIL's financial condition and results of operations in the future. - If relations between China and the United States or China and Canada deteriorate, THIL's business, results of operations and financial condition could be adversely affected. - If THIL is unable to maintain or increase prices, it may fail to maintain a positive margin.
+- Food safety concerns and concerns about the health risk of THIL's products may have an adverse effect on its business. - If relations between China and the United States or China and Canada deteriorate, THIL's business, results of operations and financial condition could be adversely affected. - If THIL is unable to maintain or increase prices, it may fail to maintain a positive margin.